Personal Data Protection Policy

 HOW DO WE PROTECT YOUR PERSONAL DATA?

-In order to protect your personal data and prevent unlawful access, the necessary administrative and technical measures are taken by our Company in accordance with the Personal Data Security Guide published by the KVK Institution, procedures are regulated within the Company, lighting and explicit consent texts are prepared, and necessary audits are carried out or carried out through external service acquisition to ensure the implementation of the provisions of the KVKK in accordance with KVKK m.
+In order to protect your personal data and prevent unlawful access, the necessary administrative and technical measures are taken by our Company in accordance with the Personal Data Security Guide published by the POPD Institution, procedures are regulated within the Company, lighting and explicit consent texts are prepared, and necessary audits are carried out or carried out through external service acquisition to ensure the implementation of the provisions of the POPD in accordance with POPD m.
 12/3.
 The results of this audit are evaluated within the scope of the internal functioning of the Company and necessary activities are carried out to improve the measures taken.

 Your above-mentioned personal data can be transferred to the physical archives and information systems of our Company and/or suppliers and kept in both digital and physical environment.
 The technical and administrative measures taken and taken to ensure the security of personal data are described in detail under two headings below.